Historic buildings inspectors or conservation officers preserve buildings of special heritage, so that future

 - a full driving licence - this will usually be required as it may not be easy to reach sites by public transport.

-Gaining relevant experience through vacation or sandwich placements will definitely give you an advantage and is highly valued by employers.
+Relevant experience will give you an advantage and is highly valued by employers.
 It is of even greater importance if your degree is not directly relevant.

 Volunteers are welcomed by organisations and national amenity societies such as the: